 It's great if you have little ones.
 When they are done eating save the glass jars.
 You can use them for so many things from keeping small objects in like push pins to nails.
 You can also use them if you love doing crafts and making your own paints.
 The bottles make great containers to put them in to use again.
 Also takes up less space than a bigger container.

-By Teresa from Greensburg, KY
+By Teresa L S. from Greensburg, KY

 I love adorable baby jars.
 I can't throw them away.
 I am in the process of making a chandelier out of them.
 Just buy one of those cheap wreaths made out of intwined wood branches that every craft store seems to have an abundance of.
-Wrap wire around the neck of the jars so its upright and hang from the wreath.

 Make homemade candles with baby food jars.
 Melt down old candles.
 Use metal washers for weights tied to toothpicks.

 Baby food jars have many uses.
 I saved the ones I used from my son and have used them for a variety of things.
 I made his food, so I would make little "to go" meals for him and put them in the freezer for when we traveled.
-I've also used them for storing pins, buttons, thumb tacks, paper clips, beads, and other small do-dads.

 Baby food jars are great for storing small nails, screws and other items so that they are easy to see.
 You can put the jars in a old spice race to keep them together.
-You can also attach the metal lids to the underside of a shelf, the jars can then hang from the shelf and be seen easily.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.